Defective script: Modern examples of defective script

+Non-Latin scripts

 A broadly defective script is the Arabic abjad.
 The modern script does not normally write short vowels or geminate (double) consonants, and for the first few centuries of the Islamic era, long ā was also not consistently written and many consonant letters were ambiguous as well.
 The Arabic script derives from the Aramaic, and not only did the Aramaic language have fewer phonemes than Arabic, but several originally distinct Aramaic letters had conflated (become indistinguishable in shape), so that in the early Arabic writings, 28 consonant phonemes were represented by only 18 letters—and in the middle of words, only 15 were distinct.
 For example, medial ـٮـ represented /b, t, θ, n, j/, and ح represented /d͡ʒ, ħ, x/.
 A system of diacritic marks, or pointing, was later developed to resolve the ambiguities, and over the centuries became nearly universal.
 However, even today, unpointed texts of a style called mašq are found, wherein these consonants are not distinguished.

 Without short vowels or geminate consonants being written, modern Arabic script نظر nẓr could represent نَظَرَ /naðˤara/ 'he saw', نَظَّرَ /naðˤːara/ 'he compared', نُظِرَ /nuðˤira/ 'he was seen', نُظِّرَ /nuðˤːira/ 'he was compared', نَظَر /naðˤar/ 'a glance', or نِظْر /niðˤr/ 'similar'.
 However, in practice there is little ambiguity, as the vowels are more easily predictable in Arabic than they are in a language like English.
 Moreover, the defective nature of the script has its benefits: the stable shape of the root words, despite grammatical inflection, results in quicker word recognition and therefore faster reading speeds; and the lack of short vowels, the sounds which vary the most between Arabic dialects, makes texts more widely accessible to a diverse audience.
 Non-native speakers learning Arabic or Persian, however, do suffer difficulties in acquiring correct pronunciation from undermarked pedagogical material.

 Further, in mašq and those styles of kufic writing which lack consonant pointing, the ambiguities are more serious, for here different roots are written the same. ٮطر could represent the root nẓr 'see' as above, but also nṭr 'protect', bṭr 'pride', bẓr 'clitoris' or 'with flint', as well as several inflections and derivations of each of these root words.

 The Arabic alphabet has been adopted by many Muslim peoples to write their languages.
 In them, new consonant letters have been devised for sounds lacking in Arabic (e.g. /p/, /g/, /t͡ʃ/, and /ʒ/ in Persian; and all the aspirate and retroflex stops in Sindhi).
 But rarely have the full set of vowels been represented in those new alphabets: Ottoman Turkish had eight vowels, but used only three letters to notate them.
 However, some adaptions of the Arabic alphabet do unambiguously and compulsorily mark all vowels: among them, those for Bosnian, Kashmiri, Kyrgyz, Mandarin, Sorani, and Uyghur.

 When a defective script is written with diacritics or other conventions to indicate all phonemic distinctions, the result is called plene writing.